zymsbgt/FT-Anti-Ping-Bot/README.md

-A simple bot written in Python to discourage members from pinging FlashTeens.
+A simple bot written in Python to discourage members in the Republic of FlashTeens discord server from pinging FlashTeens.